The definition of words in italics can be found in the glossary.

-Enter the required information for your annotation type, then click “Ok” to add the annotation.
+In the pop-up window, enter the required information for your annotation type, then click Annotate to add the annotation.

 If your institution has a Networked level subscription to *Research Professional, administrators and workgroup editors have the ability to create institutional magazines, containing funding opportunities and news articles drawn from elsewhere on the site.
 The magazine can be emailed to selected individuals or to all members of relevant workgroups.